geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 ---
-title: "Adding tail call optimization to a Lisp interpreter"
+title: "Adding tail call optimization to a Lisp interpreter with just a few lines of code"
-date: 2018-01-12 12:16 UTC
+date: 2018-01-15 12:16 UTC
 tags:
 ---

-I spent the past week doing a programming retreat at the Recurse Center, writing a Lisp interpreter in Ruby.
-I followed the [make-a-lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) tutorial, which does an excellent job guiding you through the process.
+I spent the past week doing a programming retreat at the [Recurse Center](https://www.recurse.com/) in New York City.
+As one of my projects I wrote a basic Lisp interpreter in Ruby, following the excellent [make-a-lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) tutorial.

-One of the most fun and educational steps was adding support for tail call optimization.
+One of the more educational steps was adding support for **tail call optimization**.
+I had used tail call optimization before and had a vague sense of how it worked, but it always sounded complicated.
+It turned out that implementing it in an interpreter was a great way to learn that the core idea is actually very simple!

-In this post, I'll explain the concept of tail call optimization and add it to a Lisp interpreter by changing a surprisingly small amount of code.
+In this post, I'll show you why we need tail call optimization, and exactly how I implemented it in an interpreter with a surprisingly small set of changes to the code.

 READMORE

+### Blowing out the stack

-To start off, a quick tour of a few constructs our little interpreter supports:
+To start off, a quick tour of a few constructs our little Lisp interpreter supports:

 ```clojure
 ; basic math